0

 They are darkened in their understanding, alienated from the life of God because of the ignorance that is in them, due to their hardness of heart.
 They have become callous and have given themselves up to sensuality, greedy to practice every kind of impurity (Ephesians 4:18-19).

-And the LORD said unto Moses, “Stretch out thine hand toward heaven, that there may be darkness over the land of Egypt, even darkness which may be felt” (Exodus 10:21).
+And the LORD said unto Moses, “Stretch out your hand toward heaven, that there may be darkness over the land of Egypt, a darkness to be felt” (Exodus 10:21).

-The dark mind is under a similar plague of “felt hopelessness and helplessness.”
+The dark mind is under a similar plague of painful felt hopelessness and helplessness.

 1. There is an alienation from God.

-3. The Lord’s opposition wars against this type of mental posturing (James 4:6).
+3. The Lord is in opposition to them, warring against their proud, mental posturing (James 4:6).

-4. If the proud soul does not stop the waywardness, he spirals into unremitting and inexhaustible corruption (cf. Romans 1:18-32).
+4. If the proud soul does not cease their waywardness, he spirals into unremitting and inexhaustible corruption (cf. Romans 1:18-32).

-5. Eventually, the Lord will remove Himself from the possibility of redemption by turning the dark mind over to feed on itself (Romans 1:24, 26).
+5. Eventually, the Lord will remove the corrupt from the possibility of redemption by turning the dark mind over to feed on itself (Romans 1:24, 26).

-6. The only recourse for survival’s sake is to become incrementally desensitized to the antagonism of light (cf. John 3:19; 1 Timothy 4:2; Hebrews 4:7).
+6. The only recourse the dark mind has for survival is to become incrementally desensitized to the agitation and antagonism of God’s penetrating light—which is not survival at all, but a hardening effect to escape the pressure of God’s wrath weighing down on them (cf. John 3:19, 1 Timothy 4:2, and Hebrews 4:7).

-7. The dark mind is in a hopeless battle with itself that will eventually succumb to compounded corruptness that the Lord will banish to outer darkness, where all hope for rescue is lost (Matthew 13:42; Revelation 20:15).
+7. The dark mind is in a hopeless battle with itself.
+It will eventually succumb to compounded corruptness and ever-increasing darkness until the Lord banishes them to the ultimate outer darkness, where all hope for rescue is lost (Matthew 13:42; Revelation 20:15).

 Rick's Books on Amazon